THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 Operation Epic Fury.
 Iran bombed.
 Strait of Hormuz threatened.

-close the Strait of Hormuz — the shipping lane carrying 20% of the world's oil supply and 20% of global LNG.
+US and Israeli forces launch coordinated strikes on Iran, killing Supreme Leader Khamenei.
+Iran's parliament votes immediately to close the Strait of Hormuz — the shipping lane carrying 20% of the world's oil supply and 20% of global LNG.

 "The objectives of denying Iran the opportunity to develop a nuclear weapon have been secured." — PM Albanese